CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: BACKGROUND

 \subsection{DNS Security Threat}

 DNS~\cite{mockapetris1987domain} is a fundamental protocol in pervasive communications, facilitating various functionalities, including service discovery and name resolution.
 However, the DNS protocol can be exploited as a tunneling mechanism, posing a significant security threat to ubiquitous networks~\cite{hynek2022summary}.
 DNS tunneling exploits the DNS protocol to encapsulate other protocols and transmit data, often bypassing network restrictions for malicious purposes.
 A DNS tunnel enables bidirectional communication between a client and a server by encapsulating data within DNS packets.
 As shown in Figure~\ref{fig:diagram_tunnels}, the process involves configuring a malicious DNS server, embedding data within DNS queries, and transmitting them to the attacker's server.
 Once received, the server decodes the data, enabling activities such as data exfiltration, command execution, or network reconnaissance.

+A variety of tools exist to support the creation of DoH tunnels, facilitating the transmission of malicious traffic within encrypted DNS connections~\cite{merlo2011comparative}.
+The primary function of these tools is to establish covert data tunnels by encapsulating traffic within DNS queries and transmitted over HTTPS.
+Additionally, some tools allow attackers to create DoH tunnels by operating a DoH proxy.
+Notable examples of such tools include Iodine~\cite{iodine}, dns2tcp~\cite{dns2tcp}, and dnscat2~\cite{dnscat2}.

 The covert nature of DNS tunneling poses a significant threat to cyber-physical systems (CPS), as attackers leverage this method to stealthily extract sensitive information or transmit malicious commands.
 By evading traditional IDS, including behavioral analysis techniques, these attacks compromise the security and integrity of network systems.
 One method for detecting DNS tunnels involves analyzing the content of DNS traffic.
 However, with the introduction of DoH~\cite{hoffman2018dns}, new challenges have emerged due to the encryption of DNS queries, which limits deep packet inspection.
 While DoH mitigates certain security vulnerabilities in traditional DNS~\cite{schmid2021thirty}, it also renders conventional detection techniques obsolete, as encryption prevents direct content analysis of DNS traffic~\cite{bumanglag2020impact}.